Background Image Header Background Image Header

 This material should not be construed as investment or other advice.
 There can be no assurance that any Tsai Capital client achieved positive investment returns over any particular time horizon.
 References to the performance of specific investments over certain time periods do not represent client and/or overall portfolio performance.
 Some investments have produced less favorable results over time and/or have lost value.

 This interview makes reference to the average purchase price that Tsai Capital initially paid for shares of Tesla.
-The average purchase price is calculated on a dollar-weighted basis over the entire period of February 2020 through April 2020 and is inclusive of commissions.
+The average purchase price is calculated on a dollar-weighted basis over the entire period of February 2020 through April 2020, inclusive of commissions and adjusted for splits.
+Past performance is not indicative of future results.

 For a copy of our most recent performance update, which includes annual performance comparisons after the deduction of advisory fees, visit: https://tsaicapital.com/files/Tsai-Capital-Annual-Investor-Letter-2023.pdf.